How do we develop new features?

 - The key to managing the amount of work-in-progress is for a developer to always work from right-to-left in our process.

-- This means that before picking a new issue, from To-Do, a developer will always check the Release stage first to see whether there’s anything they can release to PreProduction and Production.
+- This means that before picking a new issue, from To-Do, a developer will always check the Release stage first to see whether there’s anything they can release to the preproduction and production environments.

-- They’ll then check the Acceptance stage to see whether there’s anything they can functionally test and code review; a developer never performs acceptance for their own development.
+- They’ll then check the Acceptance stage to see whether there’s anything they can functionally test and code review; a developer never performs acceptance for their own work.

 - Only then will the developer pick something from To-Do.